This document was added 02/06/2020.

 How employees' pay is set (collected for the first time in 2000):

-Data are compiled according to the concepts and definitions outlined in Chapter 4: Employment, Chapter 11: Employee Remuneration and Chapter 12: Workplace Relations.
+Data are compiled according to the concepts and definitions outlined in the Employment, Employee Remuneration and Workplace Relations chapters.

 Detailed information is obtained about a sample of employees from each selected business, using online electronic collection.
 Prior to the May 2012 survey, information was obtained using a mail-out/mail-back collection methodology.